csinva/csinva.github.io/pres/index.md

 <details>
 <summary>One-paragraph bio (nov 2023)</summary>
-Chandan is a senior researcher at Microsoft Research, where he works on interpretable machine learning with the broad goal of improving science and medicine using data. and final-year PhD student in computer science.
-He hopes to build on recent advances in machine-learning to improve the world of healthcare.
-His research focuses on how to interpret machine-learning models with the goal of ensuring that they can be reliably used when someone’s health is at stake.
+Chandan is a senior researcher at Microsoft Research, where he works on interpretable machine learning with the broad goal of improving science and medicine using data.
+Recently, he has focused on language models and how they can be used to directly explain data or to improve transparent models.
+He completed his Computer Science PhD from UC Berkeley in 2022.
 </details>

 <details>